chadhar/Final-Project/README.md

 ## Hypothesis or hypotheses before running the simulation:
 With large number of replications, the summary statistics for the standardized outfit statistics are expected to converge to following values:
-95th percentile: 1.645
+95th percentile: 1.645;
-5th percentile: -1.645
+5th percentile: -1.645;
-Probability of observing a value of 2 or smaller: 97.725 Probability of observing a value of -2 or smaller: 2.275 Mean = 0
+Probability of observing a value of 2 or smaller: 97.725;
+Probability of observing a value of -2 or smaller: 2.275;
+Mean = 0;
 SD = 1

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)
+The standardized outfit statistics seem to converge to the hypothesized values.
+I ran multiple replications and am attaching results from two simulations: one with 45 items, 500 persons, and 10000 replications; and second with 50 items, 1500 persons, and 100000 replications.
+For my research, I will also review how the distribution of the standardized outfit statistic changes with different item locations.
+This is beyond the scope of this particular project.

 ## Instructions on how to use the program:
+Run the program and input number of items (suggested between 10 and 50), number of persons (suggested between 500 to 2000), number of replications (suggestion 100 to 100000).
+The program generates: 1) a csv file with item locations, 2) a csv file with person locations, 3) a csv files with summary statistics, and 4) histograms with one plot saved in the directory for each item.

 ## All Sources Used:
+Rash, G. (1960).
+Probabilistic models for some intelligence and attainment tests.
+Copenhagen: Danish Institute for Educational Research.
+Smith, R. M. (1991).
+The distributional properties of Rasch item fit statistics.
+Educational and psychological measurement, 51(3), 541-565.